Code of Behaviour

 - Answers should be sought to questions of What, Where, When, Who and Why.

 - Members of a group should be met individually.

 Programme for work with pupils: Ongoing lessons in SPHE Curriculum, Drama,

-learning skills are taught in the Stay Safe/RSE programmes, promotion of Friendship Week (October each year) focussing on anti-bullying.
+learning skills are taught in the Stay Safe/RSE programmes, promotion of Friendship Week (annually) focussing on anti-bullying.
 Pupils are taught strategies to empower them to build self-esteem and to instruct them on how to report incidences.

 Clár ama na Scoile: